MisoAI/miso-sdk-docs/sites/client-sdk/page/ui/ask/workflow.md

 ---
-title: Answers UI - workflow
+title: Ask UI - workflow
 ---

 Workflows are JavaScript objects that control the process of the entire data flow from SDK API request to UI display.
-A answers workflow is a type of workflow for Miso search API, which allows you:
+An `ask` workflow is a type of workflow for Miso search API, which allows you:

 * Configure API default payload.
 * Configure the look and feel of UI elements.